pantheon-systems/documentation/source/content/guides/drupal-9-migration/01-introduction.md

 There are a number of ways to upgrade to Drupal 9 on Pantheon, and we're building out the documentation within this guide to try to help you through your adventure.

-See our [Drupal 9](/drupal-9) doc to learn more about Drupal 9 on Pantheon, and to get started with a fresh new site.
+See our [Drupal 9](/drupal-9) and [Integrated Composer](/integrated-composer) docs to learn more about Drupal 9 on Pantheon, and to get started with a fresh new site.